tnhi1821/tnhi1821/README.md

 **tnhi1821/tnhi1821** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->

 # Hello there!
 I’m Nhi.
 Welcome to my GitHub profile 🎉
 I hope you find what you're looking for and that my work inspires you in some way.
-Feel free to explore my repositories and projects, and don't hesitate to reach out if you have any questions or feedback.
+Feel free to explore my repositories and projects, and don't hesitate to reach out if you have any questions.
 Thank you for stopping by, and have a wonderful day!

 ![Pixel Art Gallery](https://github.com/tnhi1821/tnhi1821/assets/127578200/75e92332-3808-453d-9eef-6a2c0c6f6920)